PetersQuinn/ReliabilityInLLMs/README.md

 A simple logistic trust head trained on inference-time uncertainty features is sufficient to construct a strong reliability ranking system for LLM outputs.
 This framework enables selective answering, improves safety, and operates with virtually no runtime overhead.

 This project demonstrates that meaningful reliability estimation is achievable today — not by scaling models, but by understanding their uncertainty.
+Because the trust head operates on native decoder statistics, it can be integrated into existing LLM systems without architectural changes or additional inference cost.